 - IUD embedded in uterus requiring vaginal or open surgical removal

-- Copper wire left in body after device removal, causing inflammation with dilation & curettage treatment
+- Copper wire left in body after device removal, causing inflammation with dilation and curettage treatment

-Rheingold Giuffra Ruffo & Plotkin have successfully litigated cases against manufacturers of defective medical devices, and are currently speaking with women injured through the use of Paragard IUD.
-Our lawyers are investigating Paragard IUD lawsuits and are speaking with women who have been negatively impacted by Paragard.
-Our firm has aggressively represented clients and has recovered over $2 billion in medical malpractice, mass tort, personal injury, and product liability cases.
+Rheingold Giuffra Ruffo & Plotkin has successfully litigated cases against manufacturers of defective medical devices, and we are currently speaking with women who were injured as a result of ParaGard IUD arm breakage.
+Our New York ParaGard lawsuit lawyers can help you if you have been negatively impacted by ParaGard.
+Our firm has aggressively represented clients in a variety of defective medical device claims and has recovered over $2 billion in medical malpractice, mass tort, personal injury, and product liability cases.

-To see if you have a Paragard lawsuit, please use the contact form located on this page in order to receive a free consultation.
+To see if you have a ParaGard lawsuit, please use the contact form on this page to request a free consultation.
 Alternatively, you may speak with our law firm directly by calling (888) 260-0473.